mid9tech/book-shop/README.md

 ## Backend

-The backend of HShopp is built using state-of-the-art technologies to ensure robustness, scalability, and security:
+The backend of mid9shop is built using state-of-the-art technologies to ensure robustness, scalability, and security:

 - **Framework:** NestJS - A progressive Node.js framework for building efficient and reliable server-side applications.
 - **GraphQL:** A query language for APIs that enables efficient data retrieval and manipulation.